sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

   the same as the base type for many purposes.
 Also, since the *baseType* attribute is a reference string to the name of a type, this gives a way of pulling in other types by name.
 The *baseType* is optional.
 In many cases, the base type refers to one of the known primitive types.
-Note that a type is not allowed recursively extend itself.
+Note that a type is not allowed to recursively extend itself.
 If that happens an error will occur during the processing.
  * *dnFields* - A list of DnField objects.
 If no fields are given then the type is assumed to essentially be the base type with extra supplementary data. or if there is no base type, then it is considered to represent a simple string value with supplementary data.
 If the base type also has fields, then these dnFields are